Update July 2020

-The New Zealand Very Low Birth Weight (VLBW ) Study has been looking at health and developmental outcomes in young adulthood for New Zealand children born in 1986 who were born very early (premature) and with very low birthweight (less than 1,500 grams).
+The New Zealand Very Low Birth Weight (VLBW ) Study has been looking at health and developmental outcomes from birth to young adulthood for New Zealanders born in 1986 who were born very early (premature) and with very low birthweight (less than 1500 grams).

-Since the 1980s, changes in medical technology have resulted in dramatic improvements in the survival of children born very early or very small.
-However, there have been ongoing concerns that premature infants have increased risks of some health problems and higher rates of disability and developmental problems than other children.
+From the 1980s, changes in medical technology and intensive care practices have resulted in dramatic improvements in the survival of children born very early or very small.
+However, there have been ongoing concerns that premature infants might have increased risks of health problems in childhood and higher rates of disability and developmental problems than other children.
 With the generous support of our study participants and funders, the NZ VLBW study has explored many of these issues.

 At 26–30 years, 229 of the 323 VLBW participants who survived to adulthood came to Christchurch for a comprehensive assessment over two days covering physical and mental health and cognitive, neuropsychological and social functioning.
 100 controls were assessed in Christchurch in the same way as VLBW participants.

 Darlow BA, Martin J, Horwood LJ.
 Metabolic syndrome in very low birth weight young adults and controls: the NZ 1986 VLBW study.
 Journal of Pediatrics, 2019; 206: 128-133.e5. doi: 10.1016/j.jpeds.2018.10.060.